gsi-upm/sematch/README.md

 ## Introduction

 The name of Sematch is composed based on Spanish "se" and English "match".
-It is also the abbreviation of semantic matching.

 The logo of Sematch is based on the Chinese [Yin and Yang](http://en.wikipedia.org/wiki/Yin_and_yang) which is written in [I Ching](http://en.wikipedia.org/wiki/I_Ching).
 Somehow, it correlates to 0 and 1 in computer science.
+It is also the abbreviation of semantic matching.
+The sematch tool kit aims to provide you a framework for matching your required information from public Knowledge Graphs semantically.

-Sematch is a semantic entity search framework aiming to provide a framework combining the natural language processing techniques and linked of data techniques.
-The system overview is shown as below.
+The first demo system overview is shown as below.
 ![overview](https://dl.dropboxusercontent.com/u/74428083/sematch/overview.png)

-Sematch is especially used for retrieving a list of entities from knowledge base using natural language queries.
-The results of executing each natural language query are a list of entities.
-The current prototype is using DBpedia SPARQL endpoint.
-The Sematch framework is designed to fit in different knowledge graph and different endpoints.
-We are still implementing more features of Sematch.
+This is the corresponding online [demo](https://github.com/gsi-upm/sematch).

+The goal of the sematch is to provide several core tools for applications based on Knowledge Graphs (KGs).

+- semantic similarity of concepts in KG
+- entity linking and disambiguation with KG
+- semantic parsing
+- question answering based on knowledge graph

-In the current prototype of sematch, you can try the following examples in your project.
+In the current prototype of sematch, you can try the following examples in your project to retrieve a list of entities using combination of keywords e.g. a entity type and a related entity.

 ```
 	from sematch.QueryEngine import Engine